1. Home

 Set boundaries and rules

-When your teen’s behaviour, drinking, drug use or gambling problems affect your and your family’s well-being, it is time to set boundaries for what you are or are not willing to accept.
+When your teen’s behaviours related to drinking, drug use or gamblingaffect your and your family’s well-being, set boundaries for what you are or are not willing to accept.
 Make rules that you are comfortable with and that reflect your values and lifestyle choices.
+A clear framework, which you respect too, is reassuring and shows your teen that they are important to you and that you care about them.

 Avoid certain behaviours

-Certain behaviours can facilitate and encourage your teen to continue drinking, using drugs or gambling.
+Certain adult behaviours can facilitate and encourage teens to continue drinking, using drugs or gambling.
 You should avoid:

-• Downplaying the seriousness of your teen’s substance use or gambling problem, especially in front of others.
+• Downplaying the seriousness of your teen’s substance use or gambling problem.
 It is better to deal with the situation in an honest and realistic way.
-There is a problem: acknowledge it and then you can begin to solve it
+Acknowledging there is a problem means that more effective action can be taken to solve it

 Help and resources

-If you would like to get help or information about substance use or gambling problems, there are people available to help you, listen to you and propose solutions without judging you, regardless of the type of drinking, drug use or gambling your teen is involved in.
+If you would like to get help or information about alcohol, other drugs or gambling, there are people available to help you, listen to you and help you find solutions without judgment.
+To learn more, contact: